vmleon/oracle-atp-da/lab2/README.md

 Create `jokes` collection by run `curl` on the terminal:

 - Remember to change `<password>` with the ADMIN password you have for your Autonomous Database.
-- Another substititon is for `<soda_instance_url>`, you can find this information on Service Console:
+- Another substitution is for `<soda_instance_url>`, you can find this information on Service Console:

 ![SODA URL](../images/soda_url.png)